anurag91920/stock/README.md

 **Stock Analyzer** is currently in the **development stage** and hosted on a free hosting service for testing purposes.

-## The latest pulls are merged every Saturday.
+## The latest pulls are merged every Saturday

 ## Future Enhancements